KingsleyXie/BooksReservation/README.md

 ## Books Reservation
 This is an online web system wrote for books :books: reseravtion, typically old books collected from graduates :mortar_board:.
-The project has been maintained since May 2017, which is excatly the time it was first deployed :rocket: online, and then in the next year it was updated and worked in production again.
-Later in November 2018 it was used as my database coursework :balloon: and so I made even more modifications and optimizations :arrow_up: to the core modules.
+The project has been maintained since May 2017, which is excatly the time it was first deployed online, and then in the next year it was updated and worked in production again.
+Later in November 2018 it was used as my database coursework :balloon: and so I made even more modifications and optimizations to the core modules.

 ### Brief Introduction
 *Note: In this system, `reserve` refers to the reserve operation itself while `reservation` is used to refer to the reserved order......maybe still kind of confusing = _ =!*

 - User Module :orange_book::
-  - Welcome modal will be displayed once the page is loaded, and then after clicking the confirm button you can get paged books' brief data ordered by their entry time :clock12:, while books with no surplus :zero: will be showed in the final page
+  - Welcome modal will be displayed once the page is loaded, and then after clicking the confirm button you can get paged books' brief data ordered by their entry time, while books with no surplus will be showed in the final page
-  - Navbar displays three options, you can get all books' list, search :mag_right: books via keywords or search :mag: reservation via your student ID
+  - Navbar displays three options, you can get all books' list, search :mag: books via keywords or search reservation via your student ID
-  - Commit or modify a reservation: Choose no more than **three** :three: books and then you can commit the reservation after filling in the information form, and the reservation can be modified :pencil: any time after its commit
+  - Commit or modify a reservation: Choose no more than **three** books and then you can commit the reservation after filling in the information form, and the reservation can be modified :pencil: any time after its commit
-  - Student ID is used as unique identifier :pushpin: in this system, so it can not :no_entry_sign: be modified, and an reservation with reserved student ID will not be committed.
+  - Student ID is used as unique identifier :pushpin: in this system, so it can not be modified, and an reservation with reserved student ID will not be committed.

 - Admin Module :lock::
-  - After logged in :key:, this page will display all existed books with their detailed information :book:, add and update functions are provided as well, and the cursor will be automatically focused on remaining amount area when updating a book, so that update operations can be more efficient :zap:
+  - After logged in, this page will display all existed books with their detailed information :book:, add and update functions are provided as well, and the cursor will be automatically focused on remaining amount area when updating a book, so that update operations can be more efficient
-  - To add a book to database, you will need to scan :camera_flash: or input its ISBN, if there is no data responses after requesting the ISBN-based search, information of the book will need to be inputted :pencil2: manually
+  - To add a book to database, you will need to scan :camera_flash: or input its ISBN, if there is no data responses after requesting the ISBN-based search, information of the book will need to be inputted manually
   - All reservations will be displayed in the page from  "show all reservations" link :link:, so that administrators can use them to hand out the reserved books

 **The API used in this system to get books' information from their ISBN is provided by [douban](https://developers.douban.com/wiki/?title=book_v2), and the Front-End UI is based on [Materialize](https://github.com/Dogfalo/materialize)**.

 Source of sample SideNav header picture was [here](https://assets.entrepreneur.com/content/3x2/1300/20150115183825-books-reading.jpeg) and it was processed to fit in its element position.

-A Brief Chinese :u6709: introduction and direction of this system lays in [`Instructions.md`](Instructions.md).
+A Brief Chinese introduction and direction of this system lays :u6709: in [`Instructions.md`](Instructions.md).

 ### Experience Demo Sites
-You can experience this entire system on [https://db-demo.kingsley.cc](https://db-demo.kingsley.cc), and here are some different versions deployed online:
+You can experience this entire system on [https://db-demo.kingsley.cc](https://db-demo.kingsley.cc), and here are some different versions deployed :rocket: online:

 - [Version 0 :candy:](https://demos.kingsleyxie.cn/books-reservation/) should be the furthest version of this system, deployed on May, 2017, it is now an online demo which you can test with anyway you want.

 - [Version 1 :icecream:](https://cs2018.kingsleyxie.cn) is in production mode, deployed on May, 2018.
 Reservation's add and modify interfaces are currently closed, so please **DO NOT TEST WITH IT**.

 - [Version 2 :lollipop:](https://db-demo.kingsley.cc) is the link given above, it is used as a demo for my database coursework presentation, and this is also the up-to-date version.
-It is strongly recommended to experience with it if you want to try the system, since it has significant updates :alembic: and optimizations :sparkles: from the former two versions.
+It is strongly recommended to experience with it if you want to try the system, since it has significant updates :alembic: and optimizations :zap: from the former two versions.

 ## Dependency Installation
-Commands are as follows, based on my coursework presentation demo site :bookmark: using Ubuntu 16.04, the process to install LNMP/LAMP is ignored here.
+Commands are as follows, based on my coursework presentation demo site using Ubuntu 16.04, the process to install LNMP/LAMP is ignored here.
 Besides, for convenience, any user permission related problem are also not shown either.

-### Elasticsearch with `IK` analysis plugin :package:, and `Java` environment :coffee:
+### Elasticsearch with `IK` analysis plugin :package: and `Java` environment :coffee:

 References:
   - [How To Install Oracle Java JDK 11 / 8 on Ubuntu 16.04 / Linux Mint 18](https://www.itzgeek.com/how-tos/linux/ubuntu-how-tos/install-java-jdk-8-on-ubuntu-14-10-linux-mint-17-1.html)